-Actions Time- frame Preliminary Capital Cost Allowance Parties Involved 20.1 Seek ways to reduce water and energy consumption the park and to encourage sustainable building materia and practices.
-Staff Time SCRD 20.2 Continue to develop waste strategy that encourage recycling and waste reduction.
-Provide separate collection of recycling and garbage within facilities a well as in outdoor areas. ed Ongoing Staff Time & \$4,000 SCRD
+Actic ons Time- frame Preliminary Capital Cost Allowance Parties Involved 20.1 Seek ways to reduce water and energy consumption in the park and to encourage sustainable building materials and practices.
+Ongoing Staff Time SCRD 20.2 Continue to develop waste strategy that encourages recycling and waste reduction.
+Provide separated collection of recycling and garbage within facilities as well as in outdoor areas.
+Ongoing Staff Time & \$4,000 SCRD